riley206/volttron-topic-watcher/README.md

     pip install volttron-topic-watcher
     ```

-4. Intsall topic watcher in VOLTTRON.
+4. Intsall and start topic watcher in VOLTTRON.

-    Installing the topic watcher into volttron requires to you setup a configuration file.
-Examples are shown below in the configuration section.
+    Installing the topic watcher into VOLTTRON requires you to setup a configuration file.
+Instructions are shown below in the configuration section.
 Once finished, install and start the topic watcher.

     ```shell
-    vctl install volttron-topic-watcher --vip-identity platform.topic_watcher --agent-config <path to config> --start
+    vctl install volttron-topic-watcher --agent-config <path to config> --vip-identity platform.topic_watcher --start --force
     ```